 The Toastmasters Speaking Club

 I have feared public speaking as long as I can remember.
-Some say people fear it more than DEATH!
+Surveys show people fear it more than DEATH!
 I was terrible at it.
 Nervousness had always crippled me, making my message unclear and delivery weak.
-A friend told me about a local public speaking club called “Stockholm Toastmasters”.
+A heard about a local public speaking club called “Stockholm Toastmasters”.
 I decided to visit one of their meetings.

 After attending a meeting as a guest I was hooked by the inspiring atmosphere.
-I felt at home as most of the people in the room shared the same fear of public speaking.
+Most of the people in the room shared the same fear of public speaking.
 It was a place where mistakes were encouraged as a way of getting better.
 WOW!

 - A session of improvised speeches, 1-2 minute long, called Table Topics.